cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 * A plot plan is a drawing that shows your home’s current footprint and any existing structures on your property.

 Your plot plan must be drawn to scale either by hand or on a computer and can be prepared by you or a hired professional.
-If you’re hand drawing the site plan or plot plan, use graph paper to make it easy to draw to scale.
+If you’re hand drawing your plans, use graph paper to make it easy to draw to scale.
 If possible, include trees and power lines that run above your property.
 See [samples](/residential/resources/sample-plans) of a plot plan and instructions for drawing a site plan.

 ### 3. Floor Plan